Arquisoft/viade_es3a/README.md

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).

+Our code test coverage can be found here: https://codecov.io/gh/arquisoft/viade_es3a

 The app is deployed at [https://arquisoft.github.io/viade_es3a/](https://arquisoft.github.io/viade_es3a/) which also contains a [technical documentation](https://arquisoft.github.io/viade_es3a/docs).

 More information about how this project has been setup is available [in the wiki](https://github.com/Arquisoft/viade_es3a/wiki).